esphome/esphome-devices/src/docs/devices/Gosund-WO1/index.md

 ## Flashing

 As of 2022-03-25, this device can be flashed with Tuya Convert OTA (over-the-air) out of the box with no adjustments needed.
 Put the device in flash mode by long-holding either button until it starts fast-flashing.
-Alternately, there are exposed pins on the ESP board for serial connection, but that methods has not been tried or verified, as it wasn't necessary.
+Alternately, there are exposed pins on the ESP board for serial connection, but that method has not been tried or verified, as it wasn't necessary.

 ## GPIO Pinout